anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

  🔄 REPLACE the `adapter_id_or_path` entry in the config with the path to your LoRA weights before proceeding (if you used the fine-tuning defaults).
 Alternatively, make sure to replace `model_id_or_path` entry (and remove the `adapter_id_or_path` entry) if you did full-param fine-tuning.

 We are now ready to evaluate our fine-tuned model:

-> **NOTE**: Make sure to add your `WANDB_API_KEY` as an environment variable in the dependencies tab if you wish to track progress of your run on WandB.

 ```bash
 anyscale job submit -f configs/jobs/8b_judge/generate_summaries_eval_finetuned_job.yaml